A global Torelli theorem for singular symplectic varieties: Hodge theory of rational singularities

-For $n\leq 2$ we have
+For $k\leq 2$ we have

 where the first inequality is the existence of the spectral sequence, the second one was explained just before and the equality is the degeneracy of the spectral sequence for $X_0$, see Lemma \ref{lemma hodge}.
-Moreover, $\HH^n(X,j_*\Omega_{U/S}^\bullet) = H^n(X,f^{-1}\sO_S) = H^n(X,\ul{R}_X)$ for $n \leq 2$ where $\ul{R}_X$ denotes the constant sheaf $R$ as can be seen by induction over the length of $R$ and the corresponding statement for $X_0$ from Lemma \ref{lemma hodge}.
-The base change property follows from the local freeness by \cite[(7.8.5)]{EGAIII2} in the projective case and by \cite[Ch~3, Corollaire 3.10]{BS} in the K\"ahler case. \end{proof}